 About the work

-The featured faces belong to Rupanyup residents and local sporting team members, Ebony Baker and Jordan Weidemann.
-Fresh-faced and donning their sports attire (netball and Aussie Rules football, respectively), Baker and Weidemann embody a youthful spirit of strength, hope and camaraderie.
+The featured faces are those of Rupanyup residents and local sporting team members, Ebony Baker and Jordan Weidemann.
+Fresh-faced and dressed in their sports attire (netball and Australian Rules football, respectively), Baker and Weidemann embody a youthful spirit of strength, hope and camaraderie.

-Volchkova uses her art as a tool to deepen her knowledge of the cultures and places that she visits.
-Always on a quest to understand the different communities that make up a local population, her frequent travels have resulted in several large-scale murals of local people in Russia, Indonesia, Australia and Malaysia.
+An avid traveller, Volchkova uses art as a tool to deepen her knowledge of culture and place wherever she goes – always on a quest to understand the different communities that make up a local population.
+Her frequent travels have resulted in numerous large-scale murals of local people in Indonesia, Malaysia and elsewhere around the world.

 Follow artist Julia Volchkova on her Instagram and Facebook.